VP Eng | ILM Executive Coach | Neurodivergent | Chief Racoon Officer

 A walk through Brené Brown's recipe for building trust, in the context of one-to-ones.

-June 06, 2022 | one-to-ones, management
+June 06, 2022 | new-manager, one-to-ones, management

 -